PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 16:59:33
+Last updated: 2024-04-05 17:00:06
-Random Quote: Well, maybe this isn't a breakup.
-Maybe this is two friends getting back together. - Robin Scherbatsky
+Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully